straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-## Pro's and Con's
+## Pros and Cons

-This approach of leveraging vault to manage Terraform connections to Azure has some great benefits but also a few draw backs that will determine how viable a solution this is in your automation workflow.
+This approach of leveraging vault to manage Terraform connections to Azure has some great benefits but also a few drawbacks that will determine how viable a solution this is in your automation workflow.

-**Pro's**
+**Pros**

-* Generate Service Principals can have granular scope by implementing several vault roles
+* Generating Service Principals can have granular scope by implementing several vault roles
 * Service Principal secrets are less visible
 * Short lived Service Principals that are revokable give me better security practices
 * Terraform's Vault provider makes easy work of getting secrets

-**Con's**
+**Cons**

 * Service Principal creation can take from 10 seconds up to a couple minutes
-* Each time plan OR apply is ran, a new Service Principal is generated
+* Each time `plan` OR `apply` is ran, a new Service Principal is generated
   * As of the latest release of Vault 1.1.0, [Vault Agent Caching](https://www.vaultproject.io/docs/agent/caching/index.html) would alleviate this.
 * The Vault Service Principal that is required needs advanced permissions in Active Directory